-Monitoring compliance with utilization management contract standards will be accomplished as follows: managed care organization program staff will cooperate with the annual on-site review performed by the Kentucky Cabinet for Health and Family Services, who will contract with an external review entity to evaluate utilization management.
+Monitoring compliance with utilization management contract standards will be accomplished as follows: managed care organization program staff will cooperate with the annual on-site review performed by the Kentucky Cabinet for Health Services, who will contract with an external review entity to evaluate utilization management.

-Section 4.
-Eligibility Standards and Methodology.
-(Section 2102(b))

-Check here if the state elects to use funds provided under Title XXI only to provide expanded eligibility under the state's Medicaid plan, and continue on to Section 5.

-4.1.
-The following standards may be used to determine eligibility of targeted low-income children for child health assistance under the plan.
-Please note whether any of the following standards are used and check all that apply.
-If applicable, describe the criteria that will be used to apply the standard.
-(Section 2102)(b)(1)(A)) (42CFR 457.305(a) and 457.320(a))

-4.1.1. $\square$ Geographic area served by the Plan:

-Statewide (Medicaid coverage for poverty level children 14 to 19 in families at or below 100% FPL effective July 1, 1998 and for targeted low income children 1 to 19 in families at or below 150% FPL, effective July 1, 1999, and a separate insurance package for children birth to 19 not eligible for Medicaid and with family income under 200% FPL, effective November 1, 1999.
-Eligibility standards will be consistent statewide.)
+Section 4 .
+Eligibility S tandards and Methodology.
+(Section 2102(b)) tate elects to use funds provided under Title XXI only to provide y under the state's Medicaid plan, and continue on to Section 5.
+4.3 children for of following sta ng standards may be used to determine eligibility of targeted low-income child health assistance under the plan.
+Please note whether any of the andards are used and check all that apply.
+If applicable, describe the will be used to apply the standard.
+(Section 2102)(b)(1)(A)) (42CFR 457.305(a) and 4.1.1.
+Geographic area served by the Plan: 10 or bi 00% FPL effective below 150% FPI rth to 19 not elig id coverage for poverty level children 14 to 19 in families at or below e July 1, 1998 and for targeted low income children 1 to 19 in families at L, effective July 1, 1999, and a separate insurance package for children ible for Medicaid and with family income under 200% FPL, effective Eligibility standards will be consistent statewide.)
 4.1.2.
-Age:

-Birth to 19 years of age

-4.1.3.
-Income:

-To be eligible for the Medicaid expansion, the children must be from families whose incomes are at or below 150% FPL.
-To be eligible for the insurance product the children must be from families whose incomes are at or below 200% FPL.
-Income disregards will be applied to ensure the child is enrolled in the appropriate program.
-If children are determined to be Medicaid eligible, they cannot be enrolled in the insurance program.
-Income will be cross-referenced with other programs, which require income verification.
-See Section 4.3 (See Appendix E).

-Resources (including any standards relating to spend downs and disposition of resources):

-There will not be any resource testing for the insurance program for income eligible Medicaid applicants.
+Age: Bi irth to 19 years of f age 4.1.3.
+Income: ind mu ap de In comes are at or b ust be from famili oplied to ensure etermined to be I ne Medicaid expansion, the children must be from families whose elow 150% FPL.
+To be eligible for the insurance product the childrenties whose incomes are at or below 200% FPL.
+Income disregards will be the child is enrolled in the appropriate program.
+If children are Medicaid eligible, they cannot be enrolled in the insurance program as-referenced with other programs, which require income verification to Appendix E).
+4.1.4.
+Resources (including any standards relating to spend downs and disposition of resources): here will not be a ny resource testing for the insurance program for income eligible ts.
 4.1.5.
-Residency (so long as residency requirement is not based on length of time in state):
+Residency (so long as residency requirement is not based on length of time in state): Medicaid l residency reanin rements will be used for the Medicaid expansion and the separate